 Steady began in November 2015 as an "any positive change" support group.
 Steady founder, Conner Adams, facilitated those group meetings and with the help of friends delivered naloxone and needles throughout Western NC to folks who use drugs and their friends and family.

 In the spring of 2016, Conner gathered a group of people together to form Steady Collective's first board.
-Michel Guicheney and Hillary Brown, Steady's current staff members, were part of that founding board.
+Hillary Brown, Steady's current director, was part of that founding board.

 In initial meetings we excitedly talked about the prospect of House Bill 972 becoming law and making syringe access programs legal in North Carolina.
 In July, 972 did pass and Steady board members and volunteers began the work of securing sites where comprehensive, nonjudgmental harm reduction services could be provided to folks who use drugs.